What is SQL?

 A Quick History

-SQL was first developed in the 1970s by IBM researchers and later standardized by ANSI.
+SQL was developed in the 1970s by IBM researchers and later standardized by ANSI.

 It became the foundation of many popular relational database systems like: